RileyWClarke/BiancoGroup/6_24_19report.md

 Applied techniques for reading in data (pandas.read_csv()) to Table 3 in Paudel et al. 2018.
 Created histograms of log flare energy (ergs).
 Next step is using this data to make my own flare frequency distributions (FFDs) of the ten targets from the paper.

 Finally seeing some success on the Emcee front!
 Turns out choosing reasonable priors is VERY important, and sometimes they need to be tweaked a bit.
 The issue was that I was initiating the MCMC walkers at an m value outside the specified prior.
 Unsurprisingly, this resulted in very few valid values being returned by the log_likelihood function while the walkers were roaming about in parts of parameter space excluded by the priors I had set.
-Next step is plotting the posterior fits against the data and selecting the MAP value s as the true fit.